owncloud/ocis/docs/ocis/development/testing.md

 ### Run full test suite

 The names of the full test suite make targets have the same naming as in the CI pipeline.
 The available local ocis specific test suites are `apiAccountsHashDifficulty`, `apiArchiver`, `apiContract`, `apiGraph`, `apiSpaces`, `apiSpacesShares`, `apiCors`, `apiAsyncUpload`.
-They can be run with `oCIS` storage and `S3` storage.
+They can be run with `ocis` storage and `S3` storage.

 > Note: In order to see the tests log attach `show-test-logs` in the command

-For example `make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-ocis` runs the same tests as the `localApiTests-apiAccountsHashDifficulty-ocis` CI pipeline, which runs the oCIS test suite "apiAccountsHashDifficulty" against an oCIS with oCIS storage.
+For example `make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-ocis` runs the same tests as the `localApiTests-apiAccountsHashDifficulty-ocis` CI pipeline, which runs the oCIS test suite "apiAccountsHashDifficulty" against an oCIS with ocis storage.

 For example `make -C tests/acceptance/docker localApiTests-apiAccountsHashDifficulty-s3ng` runs the oCIS test suite "apiAccountsHashDifficulty" against an oCIS with s3 storage.